 - The travel insurance should cover emergency evacuation and should offer 24/7 service.

-While trekking through high altitudes, you must be physically and mentally fit.
+While going on an EBC Trek via the Gokyo Valley, you must be physically and mentally fit.
 Most importantly, you should also not have any blood-related diseases.
 Likewise, you should have experience climbing small peaks.
 Similarly, being confident and passionate about the trek is also important.
 Furthermore, make sure that you have some knowledge about the conditions of the trek.
-Here is a brief of fitness and experience required for the trek:
+Here is a brief of the fitness and experience required for the trek:

-The journey to EBC with Gokyo Lake passes through a remote location with steep ascents and descent sections and long walking hours, demanding good physical fitness.
-Trekkers should be involved in cardiovascular fitness, including 5-6 hours of walking daily, and other fitness, including running, cycling, and swimming.
-Likewise, strengthening your legs with squats, lunges, and step-ups to get used to uneven paths and uphill sections.
-Further, trekkers are required to be fit in endurance and acclimatization readiness.
+The journey to EBC with Gokyo Lake passes through a remote location with steep ascents and descent sections and long walking hours, that requires good physical fitness.
+Trekkers should engage in cardiovascular fitness, incorporating 5-6 hours of daily walking, as well as other fitness activities such as running, cycling, and swimming.
+Likewise, strengthening your legs with squats, lunges, and step-ups helps you to walk into uneven paths and uphill sections.
+Further, trekkers should be fit in endurance and acclimatization readiness.

 Although beginners can also complete the Everest Base Camp with the Gokyo Lake trek, having prior trekking experience is highly recommended.
-Likewise, I am familiar with walking on rugged terrain and carrying a backpack.
-Further, being mentally prepared is also necessary, as a positive mindset and determination are crucial for completing the journey smoothly.
+Likewise, you should be familiar with walking on rugged terrain and carrying a backpack.
+Similarly, being mentally prepared is also necessary, as a positive mindset and determination are crucial for completing the journey smoothly.

 Training and Preparation for the Everest Base Camp via Gokyo Lakes Trek

-Trekking in higher elevations doesn’t come without challenges, demanding proper training and preparation.
-The training and preparation for the Everest Base Camp via the Gokyo Lakes trek involve physical, mental, and cardiovascular.
+Trekking in higher elevations doesn’t come without challenges, thus requires proper training and preparation.
+The training and preparation for the Everest Base Camp via the Gokyo Lakes trek involve physical, mental, and cardiovascular activities.

 Physical

-The trek to Everest Base Camp via Gokyo is physically demanding, including walking for longer days, 5-6 hours each day, in steep ascent and descending sections.
-Thus, to embark on the trek, trekkers must be physically in good condition and involved in physical training.
-To prepare themselves physically, trekkers should strengthen their legs and core muscles.
-Moreover, being involved in exercises like squats, lunges, and planks also helps one to be physically fit.
+The trek to Gokyo with EBC is physically demanding, involving long days of walking, 5-6 hours each, with steep ascents and descents.
+Thus, to go on the trek, trekkers must be physically in good condition and involved in physical training.
+To prepare physically, trekkers should strengthen their legs and core muscles.
+Moreover, engaging in exercises such as squats, lunges, and planks also helps individuals to stay physically fit.

 Mental